INCENP

 Inner centromere protein is a protein that in humans is encoded by the INCENP gene.
+It is a regulatory protein in the chromosome passenger complex (CPC).
+It is involved in regulation of the catalytic proteins Aurora B and Aurora C. It acts in association with two other proteins - Survivin and Borealin.
+These proteins form a tight three-helical bundle.
+The N-terminal domain of INCENP is the domain involved in formation of this three-helical bundle while its C-terminal domain is responsible for the interaction with Aurora B.

 In mammalian cells, two broad groups of centromere-interacting proteins have been described: constitutively binding centromere proteins and 'passenger' (or transiently interacting) proteins.
 The constitutive proteins include CENPA (centromere protein A), CENPB, CENPC1, and CENPD.

 The term 'passenger proteins' encompasses a broad collection of proteins that localize to the centromere during specific stages of the cell cycle.
 These include CENPE; MCAK; KID; cytoplasmic dynein (e.g., DYNC1H1); CliPs (e.g. CLIP1); and CENPF/mitosin (CENPF).
 The inner centromere proteins (INCENPs), the initial members of the passenger protein group, display a broad localization along chromosomes in the early stages of mitosis but gradually become concentrated at centromeres as the cell cycle progresses into mid-metaphase.
 During telophase, the proteins are located within the midbody in the intercellular bridge, where they are discarded after cytokinesis.

-INCENP is a regulatory protein in the chromosome passenger complex.
-It is involved in regulation of the catalytic protein Aurora B. It performs this function in association with two other proteins - Survivin and Borealin.
-These proteins form a tight three-helical bundle.
-The N-terminal domain of INCENP is the domain involved in formation of this three-helical bundle.